phpMv/ubiquity/CONTRIBUTING.md

 - Before submitting, please read the Contributing guide to know more about coding conventions and benchmarks

 ### Questions
-Ask any question about how to use Ubiquity in the [![Join the chat at https://gitter.im/ubiquity-framework/community](https://badges.gitter.im/ubiquity-framework/community.svg)](https://gitter.im/ubiquity-framework/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
+Ask any question about how to use Ubiquity in the chat.

+[![Join the chat at https://gitter.im/ubiquity-framework/community](https://badges.gitter.im/ubiquity-framework/community.svg)](https://gitter.im/ubiquity-framework/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ## Pull requests